DragoonAethis/libstreaming/README.md

 ### Packetization process

 Once raw data from the peripherals has been encoded, it is encapsulated in a proper RTP stream.
-The packetization algorithm that must be used depends on the format of the data (H.264, H.263, AMR and AAC) and are all specified in their respective RFC:
+The packetization algorithm that must be used depends on the format of the data (H.264 and AAC) and are specified in their respective RFC:

 * RFC 3984 for H.264: **H264Packetizer.java**
-* RFC 4629 for H.263: **H263Packetizer.java**
-* RFC 3267 for AMR: **AMRNBPacketizer.java**
 * RFC 3640 for AAC: **AACADTSPacketizer.java** or **AACLATMPacketizer.java**

 If you are looking for a basic implementation of one of the RFC mentionned above, check the sources of corresponding class.